-Drawing on our strength as being part of the UK’s European University, BSIS students also enjoy unparalleled opportunities for networking, academic development and professional advancement in Brussels, this world centre of international affairs.
+Drawing on our strength as being part of the UK’s European University, while you study in Brussels at BSIS you will also enjoy unparalleled opportunities for networking, academic development and professional advancement, this world centre of international affairs.
 We have built networks over our 20 years in Brussels, and continue to build them every year.
 Whether these bring in expert practitioners who contribute to teaching, increase internship possibilities, or uncover new conferences, archives or even a new French language teacher, we’re growing and thriving.

 The School is grounded in an interdisciplinary spirit, creating synergies between subjects in law, politics and international relations.

 The University of Kent is a leading academic institution.
 All our academic schools produce research of international standing and our research activities and collaborations with outside organisations create knowledge that is highly influential in many areas.